notf0und/binance-ws/readme.md

 # Binance-WS for Laravel
-A websockets client to get data from crypto exchange Binance.
+A websockets client to get data from cryptocurrency exchange Binance.

 ## Installation
 ``` bash